rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/resource-user-group.md

 weight: 105
 ---
 ## Resources
-A resource is an entity that can be managed by rapyuta.io.
-It can be a device that is already integrated into the platform, a package that is added to the platform, a deployment or a build.
+A resource is an entity that can be managed by rapyuta.io, for instance, the resources that are found in rapyuta.io:

+* A device that is already integrated into the platform
+* A package that is added to the platform
+* A deployment that is run either on a device or in the cloud
+* A package build
+* A secret

 ## Users
-A user is an entity responsible for creating and managing rapyuta.io resources (device, package, deployment).
+A user represents the end-user of rapyuta.io with a unique email address and sign in credentials.
+They can manage rapyuta.io resources such as devices, deployments, secrets, packages and builds.

 A user can be either in **Invited** state or in **Activated** state.
-The admin of an organization is the most privileged user of all users in an organization on rapyuta.io
+They may be an *admin* - the highest privilege user-level in rapyuta.io because they are responsible for managing the [organization](/core-concepts/organisation/).

 {{% notice info %}}
 Learn how to [register as a new user on rapyuta.io](/getting-started/register-new-user).
 {{% /notice %}}

 ## Projects
-A project consists of a set of users and rapyuta.io resources such as packages, deployments, secrets and devices.
-It organises all your rapyuta.io resources into logical groups.
-It can be thought of as a namespace, which means every resource within each project must have a unique name.
+A project is an entity that enables users to logically isolate and organize resources within an organization.

 Each rapyuta.io project has: